This post may contain affiliate links. Please read our disclosure policy.

 - Can You Freeze This?
 Absolutely!
 But to store a casserole the best way possible, you’ll need to follow a few simple steps:

 - Seal your dish: If you have a casserole dish that comes with a lid, great!
 You’re one step ahead.
-If not, grab some plastic wrap, aluminum foil, or Press-and-Seal wrap to make sure you get a good, airtight seal.
+If not, grab some plastic wrap, aluminum foil, or Press-and-Seal wrap to ensure an airtight seal.
 Otherwise, moisture will creep into your dish and cause that meal-ruining freezer burn.

 - Label: If you have more than one meal frozen, you might find you’ve totally forgotten what that one dish under the frozen hamburger is.
 So be sure to grab some masking tape and, using a permanent marker, write out what the casserole is and when you made it.
 This way, you’ll also know if your casserole has been in the freezer too long — the max you can store it is four months.

-- But if you know you won’t even have that much time, you can always bring the casserole ingredients together beforehand and store them in the fridge (either in a sealed container or the covered baking dish) for up to four days in the fridge.
+- But if you know you won’t have that much time, you can always combine the casserole ingredients beforehand and store them in the fridge (either in a sealed container or a covered baking dish) for up to four days.

 Recipe Variations